Skip to content

 Flyers coach John Tortorella likes to assess where his team stands in chunks.

-Thursday night’s 5-4 overtime win against the Ottawa Senators was the 17th game of the season for the Orange and Black and marks about the one-fifth point of the season.
+Thursday night’s 5-4 overtime win against the Ottawa Senators was the 17th game of the season for the Orange and Black and marked roughly the one-fifth point of the season.
 It’s as good a time as any to take a step back and see where the squad is, especially because after a rocky 1-5-1 start, the Flyers have won six of 10 and are riding a four-game point streak (3-0-1).

 Here’s what is on the mind of the Flyers faithful as The Inquirer opens up the mailbag for the first time this season: